Gabb-c/pokenode-ts/.github/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and leaders, pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as members, contributors, and leaders, pledge to make our community a harassment-free environment for all people, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We agree to act and engage in ways that promote an open, accepting, varied, inclusive, and healthy community.

 ## Our Standards